 Buckner joined the faculty of Ida Moffett School of Nursing in 2016.
 Since that time she has played a critical role in developing, implementing and evaluating interprofessional experiences within the nursing school and throughout the College of Health Sciences.
 Her work has resulted in numerous presentations and publications and has impacted students across a variety of disciplines.
 Buckner’s career as a nurse educator spans more than 40 years and has included positions at universities across the country.

 “This is an incredible honor,” said Buckner.
-“What makes me so proud is that this recognizes the collaborations I have had the privilege to engage in throughout my career.
-To be honored in this way is so meaningful to me because it reflects the interprofessional nature at Samford and the College of Health Sciences’ commitment to this discipline.”
+“What makes me so proud is that this recognizes the collaborations I have had the privilege to engage in throughout my career.”

 Buckner was inducted as a fellow at the 2019 National Academies of Practice Annual Meeting in Pentagon City, Virginia.The National Academies of Practice was established in 1981 to advise government bodies on health care issues and systems.
 Distinguished practitioners and scholars are elected by peers from across 14 different health professions to join the only interprofessional group of health care practitioners and scholars dedicated to the support of affordable, accessible, coordinated quality care for all.